maximkiesel1/NLP_Machine_Learning_Pipline/README.md

 - go.html: A web page that displays the classification results for a single text message.
 - master.html: A web page that displays the classification results for multiple text messages.

-#H ow to use the package
+# How to use the package

 To use the package, follow these steps: